 As it turns out, you go to Iowa.
-Starting in the fall, students at Northwestern College in Orange City will be able to earn a Spanish translation degree, making them only the fourth school in the country to offer translation as a major.
+Starting in the fall, students at Northwestern College in Orange City will be able to earn a Spanish translation degree, making them only the fourth school in the country to offer translation as an undergraduate major.

 A Higher Degree of Linguistic Expertise

 Northwestern’s Spanish translation major comes as an attempt to address the shortage of translators in the Iowa court system.
 Currently, there are only eleven class-A-certified interpreters in the entire state (including one of the professors at Northwestern), so there’s plenty of room for a few good experts.

 The Spanish translation major doesn’t focus exclusively on legal translation, however.
 It’s a liberal arts degree, so it will expose students to a broad range of specializations, while at the same time paying close attention to the unique challenges faced by translators and interpreters.